-Well it’s upon us again; flu season is here.
-Every year my parents, brothers, carers and I have the Influenza shot which is free of charge here in the UK, courtesy of the NHS.
+Well, it’s upon us again; Flu season is here.
+Every year my family and I get the Influenza vaccination, which is free of charge here in the UK, courtesy of the NHS.

-For as long as I can remember I’ve had the flu jab to protect myself through the harsh winter months.
-It’s important that not only I am vaccinated but that those closest to me are too.
-My immune system is much weaker than average and my condition makes it considerably more difficult to overcome respiratory infections.
-The common cold will hit me hard and can rapidly develop and deteriorate.
-It’s therefore very important that I am not unnecessarily exposed to the flu virus.
+For as long as I can remember, I’ve had the Flu jab to protect myself through the harsh winter months.
+It’s important that not only I am vaccinated, but that those closest to me are too.
+My immune system is much weaker than average, and my condition makes it considerably more difficult to overcome respiratory infections.
+For me, a common cold can quickly develop into something much more serious.
+It’s therefore very important that I am not unnecessarily exposed to the Flu virus.

-Over the years I have had to fight recurrent chest infections, several bouts of pneumonia, pleurisy and a large pneumothorax requiring a chest drain.
-Many long, drawn-out days have been spent in hospital trying to overcome serious complications that resulted from a simple, everyday virus.
+Over the years, I have fought recurrent chest infections, several bouts of pneumonia, pleurisy and an acute pneumothorax (collapsed lung), requiring a chest drain.
+Many long, drawn-out days have been spent in hospital trying to overcome serious complications resulting from respiratory viruses.

-For this reason, I implore and encourage you to go and get the flu shot.
-It takes no time at all and I promise you it’s completely painless.
-There are fables floating around that will attempt to make you believe the flu jab can give you the flu.
+For this reason, I implore and encourage you all to go and get the Flu shot.
+It takes no time at all and I promise you, it’s completely painless.
+There are fables floating around that will attempt to make you believe the Flu jab can give you the Flu.
 This is not the case at all.
-Yes, the vaccine contains a small dose of the inactive virus which triggers antibodies, which within two weeks will guard you if and when you’re exposed.
+Yes, the vaccine does contain a small dose of the inactive virus.
+This triggers antibodies, which within two weeks will protect you, if and when you’re exposed to seasonal Flu.

 For more information on the Influenza vaccine visit the NHS web page here.